Factsheet: What is a Fair Dismissal?

-- the employer terminating the contract with or without notice
+- You as the employer terminating the contract with or without notice

-- the employee leaving, with or without giving notice, in circumstances in which they are entitled to do so because of the employer’s conduct (known as a constructive dismissal)
+- Your employee leaving, with or without giving notice, in circumstances in which they are entitled to do so because of the employer’s conduct (known as a constructive dismissal)

-Since 2012 employees have had to be employed for at least 2 years to be able to claim unfair dismissal under the Employment Rights Act (ERA).
-However this does not mean that an employer can dismiss an employee with less than 2 years’ service without any risk of them bringing a Tribunal claim.
+Since 2012, employees have had to be employed for at least 2 years to be able to claim unfair dismissal under the Employment Rights Act (ERA).
+However, this does not mean that you can dismiss your employees with less than 2 years’ service without any risk of them bringing a Tribunal claim.
 There is no requirement for qualifying service in certain circumstances (for example dismissals due to pregnancy or whistleblowing), or to bring a discrimination claim under the Equality Act 2010.

-In order to defend and ideally avoid a Tribunal claim, employers contemplating dismissing staff with less than 2 years’ service should follow good practice and have regard to how dismissals are judged to be fair or unfair under the ERA.
+In order to defend and ideally avoid a Tribunal claim, if you are contemplating dismissing staff with less than 2 years’ service you should follow good practice and have regard to how dismissals are judged to be fair or unfair under the ERA.

 Fair reasons for dismissal

 There are five potentially fair reasons for dismissal under the ERA: capability or qualifications, conduct, redundancy, breach of a statutory duty or restriction and “some other substantial reason” (SOSR).
-As well as relying on one of the potential fair reasons an employer must also satisfy a Tribunal that they acted reasonably in treating that reason as sufficient to justify dismissing the employee.
+As well as relying on one of the potential fair reasons, you must also satisfy a Tribunal that you acted reasonably in treating that reason as sufficient to justify dismissing your employee.

 The potential fair reasons encompass a wide variety of situations

-- capability means the ability of someone in terms of their performance or if they become unfit for work or to do their particular job.
-A dismissal will relate to an employee’s qualifications if it is connected to any “degree, diploma or other academic, technical or professional qualification” relevant to the employee’s position
+- Capability means the ability of someone in terms of their performance or if they become unfit for work or to do their particular job.
+A dismissal will relate to your employee’s qualifications if it is connected to any “degree, diploma or other academic, technical or professional qualification” relevant to your employee’s position

-- redundancy is defined under the ERA as arising from a business or workplace closure or a reduced requirement for employees to carry out work of a particular kind
+- Redundancy is defined under the ERA as arising from a business or workplace closure or a reduced requirement for your employees to carry out work of a particular kind

-- statutory restriction.
-A dismissal is potentially fair if the employee “could not continue to work in the position which he held” without either the employer or the employee contravening “a duty or restriction imposed by or under an enactment.”
-This includes cases such a potential breach of immigration rules or an employee having a criminal record
+- Statutory restriction.
+A dismissal is potentially fair if your employee “could not continue to work in the position which he held” without either you or your employee contravening “a duty or restriction imposed by or under an enactment.”
+This includes cases such a potential breach of immigration rules or your employee having a criminal record

 Was the dismissal reasonable?